 - The threat of substitute products

-Porter’s five forces is a business framework which can provide a qualitative assessment and come up with a corporate strategy“>strategy.
+Porter’s five forces is a business framework that can provide a qualitative assessment and come up with a corporate strategy.

 - Breaking down Porters’ five forces